haliphax/aethersprite/README.md

   and per-channel
 - `nick`
   Change the bot's nickname per-server
+- `only`
+  Only allow whitelisted commands in a channel
 - `raid`
   A collection of commands for scheduling and announcing raids
 - `safe`